Umbel convexity and the geometry of trees: Relaxations of the fork inequality and of Markov convexity

-The proof the non-trivial implication $(4)\implies (1)$ in \cite{LNP09} is based on a delicate analysis of certain edge-colorings of trees and their relation to the $\ell_q$-distortion of trees.
-In a nutshell, if $(4)$ holds then $\cdist{\ell_q}(\tree)$ is unbounded, which in turn forces a certain coloring parameter to vanish.
-The vanishing of the coloring paramater is then utilized to show the presence of binary trees in $\tree$ with arbitrarily good distortion.
-Since it is sufficient to assume $(4')$ to guarantee that $\cdist{\ell_q}(\tree)$ is unbounded (e.g. via Proposition \ref{prop:bin-tree-dist}), the implication $(4')\implies (1)$ follows from the same edge-coloring based argument.
+The proof of the non-trivial implication $(4)\implies (1)$ in \cite{LNP09} is based on a delicate analysis of certain edge-colorings of trees and their relation to the $\ell_p$-distortion of trees.
+In a nutshell, if $(4)$ holds then $\cdist{\ell_p}(\tree)$ is unbounded, which in turn forces a certain coloring parameter to vanish.
+The vanishing of the coloring parameter is then utilized to show the presence of binary trees in $\tree$ with arbitrarily good distortion.
+Since it is sufficient to assume $(4')$ to guarantee that $\cdist{\ell_p}(\tree)$ is unbounded (e.g. via Proposition \ref{prop:bin-tree-dist}), the implication $(4')\implies (1)$ follows from the same edge-coloring based argument.

-\begin{rema} The proof of $(4)\implies (1)$ is conceptually different from the proofs in two important dichotomies relating BMW metric type with the geometry of Hamming cubes (cf. \cite{BMW86}, \cite{Pisier86}), and the BMW-variant of Mendel-Naor metric cotype with the geometry of $\ell_\infty$-grids \cite{MN08}, which are based on submultiplicativity of the type/cotype constant and the saturation of the triangle inequality.
-It would be interesting to give a direct proof of $(4')\implies (1)$ using similar arguments. \end{rema}
+\begin{rema} It was shown in \cite{MendelNaor13} that the equivalence between $(1)$ and $(2)$ in Corollary \ref{cor:dicho} does not hold if the target space is an arbitrary metric space.
+Also, one can prove the analogue of Proposition \ref{prop:saturation} for binary trees using infrasup-fork convexity. \end{rema}

-The relaxations of the $q$-tripod inequality that we considered in this section are formally significantly weaker and it would be interesting to identify more examples of metric spaces satisfying these seemingly very weak inequalities.
+The relaxations of the $p$-fork inequality that we considered in this section are formally significantly weaker, and it would be interesting to identify more examples of metric spaces satisfying these seemingly very weak inequalities.
 In fact, these examples must be found outside the realm of tree metrics and Banach spaces.

-Note that if an infinite metric tree $\tree$ admits an equivalent metric that satisfies the relaxed $p$-fork inequality then Theorem \ref{thm:fork} says that $\tree$ has non-trivial fork cotype, and by Proposition \ref{prop:bin-tree-dist} we have $\sup_{k\in \bN}\cdist{\tree}(\bin{k})=\infty$.
-Then it follows from the dichotomy in \cite{MendelNaor13} that $\cdist{L_p}(\tree)\le \cdist{L_2}(\tree)<\infty$ and thus $\tree$ admits an equivalent distance that satisfies the $r$-tripod inequality where $r=\max\{2,p\}$.
-Therefore, when $q\in[2,\infty)$ an infinite metric tree admits an equivalent metric that satisfies the relaxed $q$-fork inequality if and only if it admits an equivalent metric that satisfies the $q$-tripod inequality.
+Note that if an infinite metric tree $\tree$ admits an equivalent metric that satisfies the infrasup $p$-fork inequality \eqref{eq:super-relaxed-q-fork}, then Theorem \ref{thm:fork} says that $\tree$ has non-trivial infrasup-fork convexity, and by Proposition \ref{prop:bin-tree-dist} we have $\sup_{k\in \bN}\cdist{\tree}(\bin{k})=\infty$.
+Then it follows from the dichotomy in \cite{LNP09} that $\cdist{L_p}(\tree)\le \cdist{L_2}(\tree)<\infty$, and thus $\tree$ admits an equivalent metric that satisfies the $r$-fork inequality where $r=\max\{2,p\}$.
+Therefore, when $p\in[2,\infty)$ an infinite metric tree admits an equivalent metric that satisfies the infrasup $p$-fork inequality if and only if it admits an equivalent metric that satisfies the $p$-fork inequality.